 We’ve suffered the annoyance of blisters.
 And you might be more prone to them if you run a lot.
 Blisters can appear in a lot of ways from a small one that makes a short training run uncomfortable, to a major outbreak of blisters that makes a long trail run an excruciating trial.

-In this short article, we’ll cover all the details about blisters and running so that you can start running blister-free and pain-free!
+In this short article, we’ll cover all the details about blisters and running so that you can start running blister – and pain – free!

 What causes blisters?

 It’s a pretty simple answer.
 According to the American Academy of Dermatology, chafing causes blisters.
-Anytime that your body parts rub together or rub against clothing, there’s a chance that you could get blisters.
+Any time that body parts rub together or rub against clothing, there’s a chance for blisters.

-In addition, if you’re running when it’s raining out or your feet are really sweaty, you might be more susceptible to blisters due to excessive moisture softening your skin.
-Plus, if you have shoes that are too small, tied too tight, or too loose, you might be a good candidate for blisters.
+In addition, if you’re running when it’s raining, or your feet are wet from sweat, you might be more susceptible to blisters due to excessive moisture softening your skin.
+Add in shoes that are too small, or too big, or tied too tight, or too loose, and you might be a good candidate for blisters.

 How do you treat blisters from running?

 Ideally, you should leave your blisters alone.
 While it may be slightly uncomfortable, the bubbled skin is actually protecting you from infection.
-So avoid popping it if at all possible.
+So avoid popping them, if at all possible.

-As someone who had an infected blister, I can promise you all the time in the Urgent Care, the excess fluid in your body, and the meds that you have to take are not worth popping the blister.
+As someone who has had an infected blister, I can promise you this: all the time in the Urgent Care, the excess fluid in your body, and the meds you have to take for an infection are not a fair trade for the comfort of popping a blister.